 Covering your head as your hair falls out is a purely personal decision.
-For many women hair is associated with femininity and health, so they choose to maintain that look by wearing a wig.
+For many people, hair is associated with personal identity and health, so they choose to maintain that look by wearing a wig.
 Others choose hats and scarves.
 Still others choose not to cover their heads at all.

 Radiation therapy also attacks quickly growing cells in your body, but unlike chemotherapy, it affects only the specific area where treatment is concentrated.
 If you have radiation to your head, you'll likely lose the hair on your head.

 Your hair usually begins growing back after your treatments end.
 But whether it grows back to its original thickness and fullness depends on your treatment.
 Different types of radiation and different doses will have different effects on your hair.
 Higher doses of radiation can cause permanent hair loss.
 Talk to your doctor about what dose you'll be receiving so that you'll know what to expect.